 The movie isn’t supposed to be a lesson in navigating racial identity or fitting in — the premise of the film does not rely on her Asianness, nor does it attempt to delve into complex themes of racial tension.
-In fact, little mention of race, except for her father’s efforts to keep his daughters connected to their late mother’s culture by making Korean food, and her younger sister’s love of “Korean yogurt smoothies.”
+In fact, there is little mention of race at all, except for her father’s efforts to keep his daughters connected to their late mother’s culture by making Korean food, and her younger sister’s love of “Korean yogurt smoothies.”
 They are a contemporary American family with their own unique dynamic.

 Films sometimes lean one way or the other, adopting a cavalier attitude toward racial insensitivities, or awkwardly twisting conversational dialogue to accommodate some kind of moral realization.
 To All The Boys I’ve Loved Before does neither.
 When Peter points out that Long Duk Dong in Sixteen Candles is “kinda racist,” and Lara Jean corrects him (“extremely racist”), there is no teaching moment or exploration of white ignorance.
 He acknowledges the new information and moves on, simple as that.
 The movie successfully depicts an Asian female/white male dynamic without tokenizing, fetishizing, or exoticizing.
 It’s not an Asian-American love story; it’s simply a love story in which one of the participants is Asian-American.
 And it’s such a joy to watch an Asian girl fall in love, treated as any other girl would be treated, in a good, wholesome teen romantic comedy.
 It wasn’t trying to send a message; instead, it was a shining example of beautiful execution of the rom-com format.